Magnetic penetration depth in topological superconductors: Effect of Majorana surface states and application for UTe$_2$: Abstract

 \section{Abstract}

-In this study, we examine how the orbital degrees of freedom of electrons and Majorana surface states influence the magnetic penetration depth in the superconductor UTe$_2$.
-We use a model involving two orbital electrons and consider superconducting states classified into irreducible representations of the $D_{2h}$ crystal symmetry: $A_{u}$, $B_{1u}$, $B_{2u}$, and $B_{3u}$.
-We first show that in bulk nodal superconductors, such as the $B_{2u}$ state, the magnetic penetration depth for the screening current along the antinodal direction exhibits a $T^2$ dependence, which significantly deviates from $T^4$ expected from conventional theory.
-This anomalous exponent is attributed to quasiparticle contributions around the point nodes to the inter-orbital paramagnetic current.
-We then explore the roles of surface states.
-The fully gapped $A_{u}$ state hosts Majorana surface states with cone-shaped dispersions, while Majorana Fermi arcs appear in the other pairing states.
-We demonstrate that when the ratio of magnetic penetration depth to coherence length ($\kappa$) is small, the Majorana cone in the $A_u$ state significantly contributes to the paramagnetic current, leading to the $T^3$ dependence of the penetration depth.
-In the other states hosting Majorana arcs, the penetration depth exhibits anisotropic power-law behavior, such as $T^2$ ($T^3$) for the screening current flowing along the dispersive (dispersionless) direction of Majorana arcs.
-Therefore, in low-$\kappa$ type-II superconductors, the signals of Majorana surface states may be detectable through penetration depth measurements.
-As $\kappa$ increases and approaches the type-II limit, however, the impact of Majorana surface states diminishes, and the temperature dependence is determined by bulk quasiparticle excitations instead of surface states.
+In this study, we examine how orbital degrees of freedom and Majorana surface states influence the magnetic penetration depth in the superconductor UTe$_2$.
+Using a two-orbital model, we analyze pairing states belonging to the irreducible representations of the $D_{2h}$ crystal symmetry: $A_u$, $B_{1u}$, $B_{2u}$, and $B_{3u}$.
+For bulk nodal states such as $B_{2u}$, we find that the penetration depth for screening currents along the antinodal direction and the cylindrical axis scales as $T^2$, in strong contrast to the conventional $T^4$ law.
+This behavior originates from quasiparticles near the point nodes contributing to the interorbital paramagnetic current.
+We further show that Majorana surface states can dominate the low-temperature response.
+The fully gapped $A_u$ state hosts Majorana cones, which produce a $T^3$ dependence of the penetration depth when the ratio of penetration depth to coherence length ($\kappa$) is small. {In contrast, the other pairing states exhibit Majorana Fermi arcs: the exponent is $n=2$ along the dispersive direction, while along the dispersionless direction it depends on whether the arcs terminate at endpoints.
+The exponent $n=2$ in the dispersive direction is robust, while it in the dispersionless direction relies on the presence or absence of the endpoints of the arcs and deviates from $n=2$ when endpoints are absent.
+Our results demonstrate that penetration-depth measurements provide a direct probe of Majorana surface states in low-$\kappa$ superconductors.
+For larger $\kappa$, the surface contribution becomes negligible and the temperature dependence is governed by bulk quasiparticles.}